 Wise (TransferWise) vs Xoom - The Important Bits

-Safety: Based in the UK, licensed and well backed
+Safety: Based in the UK, LSE listed, licensed and regulated globally

 Rates: Mid-market rate (real exchange rate)